 We use your personal information in order to:

 - Provide you with financial products and services (including situations where we are an agent for another product issuer)

 - Assist you with your queries or concerns

 - Comply with any legal or regulatory obligations imposed on us

 - Perform our necessary business functions (such as internal audit investigations, performance reporting, research, product development and planning).

 We may disclose your personal information to organisations that carry out functions on our behalf.
-This may include for example mailing and printing houses, electronic transaction processors, information technology service providers, professional advisers, account holders and operators, regulators and government authorities.
+This may include for example mailing and printing houses, electronic transaction processors, information technology service providers, fraud detection and prevention providers, professional advisers, account holders and operators, regulators and government authorities.
 Our agreements with these entities ensure your personal information is only used to carry out specific functions on our behalf.

 We may disclose your personal information to an individual or an organisation (a “third party”) if:

 - You consent to the third party obtaining the information from us; or